-Author Notes: This recipe is based loosely on a recipe for Shirin Polo (Jeweled Rice) from Claudia Roden's Book of Jewish Food.
-I had been planning to make pauljoseph's Tamatar Biryani from this site (and the F52 cookbook, volume II) that week for the Sabbath meal, but opted to go a different route.
-I kept the cardamom and cinnamon stick from pauljoseph's recipe and gilded the lily with the addition of sour cherries, dried apricots, pomegranate arils and pistachios For a vegan version, substitute safflower, grapeseed, or avocado oil for the butter. —creamtea
+This recipe is based loosely on a recipe for Shirin Polo (Jeweled Rice) from Claudia Roden's Book of Jewish Food.
+I added cardamom and cinnamon stick, and gilded the lily with the addition of dried sour cherries, apricots, pomegranate arils and pistachios For a vegan version, substitute safflower, grapeseed, or avocado oil for the butter. —creamtea

-- Heat a 3-4 quart saucepan over medium-high heat.
-When hot, add butter or oil and tilt and swirl.
-When oil is hot or as butter is melting, add the cardamom pods and the cinnamon stick.
-When they begin to sizzle and pop, add onions, turning heat to medium to avoid burning.
-If using butter, watch carefully or it will burn.
-Saute until onions are nicely browned and fragrant.
-Remove about half of sauteed onions for later garnish.
-Add rice and saute, stirring, until coated with oil and kernels are opaque.
+Heat a 3-4 quart saucepan over medium heat.
+When hot, add butter, and tilt and swirl to melt.
+When butter is foamy add the cardamom pods and the cinnamon stick.
+As soon as they they begin to sizzle and pop, add onion.
+Sauté until onions are nicely browned and fragrant.
+Remove about half of sautéed onions for later garnish.
+Add rice and sauté, stirring, until coated and kernels are opaque.

-- Place about 1/2 cup of boiling water from the kettle in a small bowl and stir in the saffron.
+Place about 1/2 cup of boiling water from the kettle in a small bowl and stir in the saffron.
 Pour most of the rest of the boiling water over the rice, until level of water is just a little over level of rice, adding the extra 1/2 cup of saffron water at the end.
 Stir to distribute the saffron-water evenly.
 Add a good pinch of salt and stir again.
 When water returns to boil, cover carefully with a paper towel and the cover of the pot, reduce heat to low, and simmer for 20 minutes.
-Remove from heat, allow to steam another few minutes, then fluff well with a fork; it would be nice to fish out the cinnamon stick and cardamom pods at this point.
+Remove from heat, allow to steam another few minutes, then fluff well with a fork; remove the cinnamon stick and cardamom pods.
 Stir in apricots and cherries, reserving a little of each for garnish.
 Transfer while hot to a serving dish, garnish with reserved onions, cherries and apricots, pomegranate arils and finally pistachios.
 Serve immediately.